WaylonWalker/waylonwalker.com/pages/blog/a-case-for-tailwindcss.md

 ## Setting up the base styles

-I like to use the `@tailwind base;`, to do this I setup an input.css file.
+I like to use the `@tailwind base;`, to do this I set up an input.css file.

 ```css
 @tailwind base;